Code-routing: a new attack on position verification: Introduction

-When considering $f$-routing tasks where $f$ can be realized as an indicator function, we build a code routing scheme that shows the entanglement requirement $E(f)$ is upper bounded by the size of any secret sharing scheme with $f$ as its indicator function.
+When considering $f$-routing tasks where $f$ can be realized as an indicator function, we build a code-routing scheme that shows the entanglement requirement $E(f)$ is upper bounded by the size of any secret sharing scheme with $f$ as its indicator function.
 This can also be understood as a constraint on the size of secret sharing schemes.

-It is also interesting to ask if $\modkl_{(2)}$ is the largest class of functions that can be completed in the code-routing protocol using polynomial entanglement.
-Our construction that achieves this class uses a class of secret sharing schemes constructed by Smith \cite{smith2000quantum}.
+It is also interesting to ask if $\modkl_{(2)}$ is the largest class of functions that can be completed using code-routing protocols with polynomial entanglement.
+Our protocol that achieves this is a special case of the most general possible code-routing construction, in particular it restricts to a class of secret sharing schemes constructed by Smith \cite{smith2000quantum}.
 Assuming only those codes are used, and under further constraints on the protocol, we give some partial converse results.
 For code-routing protocols where Smith codes are used, we can show their complexity is within $P_{(2)}$.
 When restricting to protocols that concatenate Smith codes to only $O(1)$ depth, we show their complexity is within $\modkl_{(2)}$.
 For code-routing protocols using arbitrary codes with $O(1)$ shares, we show their complexity is within $L_{(2)}$.
 Throughout, we have to assume that a certain measure of the size of the protocol is related polynomially to the entanglement used.
-These results eliminate some directions in which one can try to use the code-routing protocol to perform $f$-routing on functions of larger complexity, and highlight the remaining possibilities.
+These results eliminate some directions in which one can try to use a code-routing protocol to perform $f$-routing on functions of larger complexity, and highlight the remaining possibilities.